TcOpenGroup/TcOpen/README.md

 ## Maturity of the framework

-At this time the we channel our efforts into building and testing of the PLC libraries and WPF GUI and extensions based on Inxton platform.
+At this time we channel our efforts into building and testing of the PLC libraries and WPF GUI and extensions based on Inxton platform.
 You will also find Blazor based components in this repository.
 Blazor is considered experimental (by Inxton) as well as by TcOpen.
 There is a limited effort we put into the Blazor platform; however, we believe it to be the future of TcOpen UI.

 ## The role of Inxton.Vortex.Framework (IVF)